 - When was the last time you replaced the motor oil?
 Air filter?
 Spark plugs?
 Get them replaced prior to your travels for maximum efficiency.

 - Going the distance?
-If you drive an older sedan with a square rear end or an older Toyota Prius, consider getting GasPods that can help improve MPG.
-We have tested these thoroughly: read the report here.
+If you drive an older sedan or an older Toyota Prius, consider getting GasPods to improve your MPG.
+We have tested these devices thoroughly and they work.

-- Making last minute work calls or anticipating lots of phone conversations while driving?
-Driving distracted is a leading cause of accidents.
-We strongly recommend putting the phone away when you drive – no texting or phone calls.
-But if you must talk (never text), please go handsfree with an aftermarket Bluetooth FM Transmitter (if your care isn’t Bluetooth equipped).
+- Distracted driving is a leading cause of accidents year-round.
+We strongly recommend putting the phone away when you drive this holiday season – no texting or phone calls.
+But if you must talk (never text), please go handsfree with an aftermarket Bluetooth FM Transmitter (if your car isn’t Bluetooth equipped).

 - If you get stuck in traffic, remember to close your vent and recirculate your air for 20-30 minutes at a time.
 If you can put a HEPA cabin air filter in before you leave, even better.